 Before you being to Groom a Cat

 Being a cat owner you should know the habits of your cat.
 Don’t grab your cat while they are sleeping then try to groom them.
-You will not have a happy cat on your to-groom-a-cat you-must-beware-of-the-cathands.
+You will not have a happy cat on your hands.
 Never chase your cat and grab them, always approach your cat in a calm manner.
 The best times for grooming is when you are both relaxed, like when your sitting on the couch and your cat jumps on your lap for some lovin.
 That’s the ideal time to grab a brush and start brushing your cat’s hair.
 Never show aggression towards you cat while grooming, it will just make matters worse.
 Keep grooming sessions short until they get used to it.
 If your cat begins to get irritated let it go, cats do remember bad experiences.
 You want the grooming experience to be enjoyable for both yourself and your cat.

 How to Brush your Cat